Narragansett, Rhode Island

 Narragansett is a town in Washington County, Rhode Island, United States.
 The population was 14,532 at the 2020 census.
 However, during the summer months the town's population more than doubles to near 34,000.
-The town of Narragansett occupies a narrow strip of land running along the eastern bank of the Pettaquamscutt River (aka Narrow River) to the shore of Narragansett Bay.
+The town of Narragansett occupies a narrow strip of land running along the eastern bank of the Pettaquamscutt River (aka Narrow River) to the shore of Narragansett Bay on the Atlantic Ocean.
 It was separated from South Kingstown in 1888 and incorporated as a town in 1901.
+With several ocean beaches and a walkable strip along the ocean front, Narragansett is a resort area in the summer season as well as a popular East Coast surfing spot due to frequent southerly swells from Atlantic Ocean.

 For geographic and demographic information on the village of Narragansett Pier, which is part of Narragansett, see the article on Narragansett Pier.